cyrus-and/trace/README.md

 of loading it.

-In case you need to write your own custom group file you can use the [default group][default] as a base line.
+In case you need to write your own custom group file you can use the [default group][default] as a baseline.
 Of course you should avoid naming conflicts when dealing with multiple files.

 ### Metrics